kaisenlinux/manpages-dev/category/FTP/lFTP.md

               if true, lftp sends STAT command in FXP mode transfer to know how much data has been transferred.
 See also ftp:stat-interval.
 Default is true.

        ftp:use-stat-for-list (boolean)
               when true, lftp uses STAT instead of LIST command.
 By default `.' is used as STAT argument.
-Using STAT, lftp avoids creating data connection  for  di‐ rectory listing.
+Using STAT, lftp avoids creating data connection for directory listing.
 Some  servers require special options for STAT, use ftp:list-options to specify them (e.g. -la).

        ftp:use-telnet-iac (boolean)
               when true (default), lftp uses TELNET IAC command and follows TELNET protocol as specified in RFC959.
-When false, it does not follow TELNET protocol and thus does not double 255 (0xFF, 0377) character and does not prefix ABOR and STAT commands with TELNET IP+SYNCH signal.
+When false, it does not follow TELNET protocol and thus does not double 255
+              (0xFF, 0377) character and does not prefix ABOR and STAT commands with TELNET IP+SYNCH signal.

        ftp:use-tvfs (tri-boolean)
               When set to auto, usage of TVFS feature depends on FEAT server reply.
 Otherwise this setting tells whether use it or not.
-In short, if a  server  sup‐ ports TVFS feature then it uses unix-like paths.
+In short, if a server supports  TVFS  feature  then  it uses unix-like paths.

        ftp:use-utf8 (boolean)
               if  true,  lftp sends `OPTS UTF8 ON' to the server to activate UTF-8 encoding (if supported).
 Disable it if the file names have a different encoding and the server has a trouble with it.

        ftp:use-quit (boolean)
               if true, lftp sends QUIT before disconnecting from ftp server.
 Default is true.

        ftp:verify-address (boolean)
               verify that data connection comes from the network address of control connection peer.
 This can possibly prevent data connection spoofing which can lead to data corruption.
-Unfortunately, this can fail for certain ftp servers with several network interfaces, when they do not set outgoing address on data socket, so it is disabled by default.
+Un‐ fortunately, this can fail for certain ftp servers with several network interfaces, when they do not set outgoing address on data socket, so it is disabled by default.

        ftp:verify-port (boolean)
               verify  that  data connection has port 20 (ftp-data) on its remote end.
 This can possibly prevent data connection spoofing by users of remote host.
-Un‐ fortunately, too many windows and even unix ftp servers forget to set proper port on data connection, thus this check is off by default.
+Unfortunately, too many win‐ dows and even unix ftp servers forget to set proper port on data connection, thus this check is off by default.

        ftp:web-mode (boolean)
               disconnect after closing data connection.
 This can be useful for totally broken ftp servers.
 Default is false.

        ftps:initial-prot (string)
               specifies initial PROT setting for FTPS connections.
 Should be one of: C, S, E, P, or empty.
-Default is empty which means unknown, so that lftp will use PROT command unconditionally.
+Default is empty which means unknown, so that lftp will use  PROT  command  uncondi‐ tionally.
 If PROT command turns out to be unsupported, then Clear mode would be assumed.

        hftp:cache (boolean)
               allow server/proxy side caching for ftp-over-http protocol.